-The main principle on which the seminar is constructed is experiential learning and self-reflexivity concerning the creative process.
+The main principle on which the seminar is constructed is that of experiential learning and self-reflexivity concerning the creative process.
+To this we add a thorough review and exploration of dramaturgical and documentation strategies.

-Following three successful intensive summer seminars coinciding with Montréal Complètement Cirque, professor Louis Patrick Leroux and his team are pleased to reprise the intensive intellectual and artistic “boot camp” experience for its fourth installation.
+Following three successful intensive summer seminars (and one cancelled because of COVID last summer) coinciding with Montréal Complètement Cirque, professor Louis Patrick Leroux and his team are pleased to reprise the intensive intellectual and artistic “boot camp” experience for its fourth installation.

 The 2019 seminar attracted 25 students from 12 countries: one third were performers, one third graduate students, one third teachers/coaches/professors and most of them were an interesting cross-section of all of those categories.